ThomasSmyth/dotfiles/README.md

 ### dotfiles

-Various settings files are included:
+The following files will be softlinked to `$HOME`:

 - [`.bash_custom.sh`](dotfiles/.bash_custom.sh) - environment settings
 - [`.custom/`](dotfiles/.custom) - bash functions and aliases